 Yellow is found in some gorgeous hues that can elevate and brighten up some spaces, but yellow fades the whole charm away when it comes to the exterior of your home.
 Despite how beautiful the interior of your home may be, the exterior is what will create the first impression on visitors and passersby.
 Zillow researched paint colors in 2018 found that painting the exterior of a house yellow can decrease its value by over $3,000.

 When you enter your room and slide into bed, you obviously want to fall asleep peacefully.
-The chances of that happening can be pretty low if you paint your bedroom purple.
-Most of us wouldn’t mind a smooth coat of lilac or violet in our bedroom.
+Unfortunately, the chances of that happening can be pretty low if you paint your bedroom purple.
+Of course, most of us wouldn’t mind a smooth coat of lilac or violet in our bedroom.
 However, a survey conducted by Travelodge showed that purple is one of the least conducive for a peaceful night’s sleep since it has the ability to provoke nightmares.

 With most people opting for a minimalist look, white has become a prevalent color for bathroom walls.
 There’s no doubt that this elite color makes things look new and sparkly.
 However, this look is quite short-lived.
-Due to soap stains, among other stains, white walls can get dirty pretty easily – and these stains are quite prominent.
+Due to soap stains, white walls can get dirty pretty easily, among other stains – and these stains are quite prominent.
 If you want to stick to light hues, then you can opt for colors such as light greens, blues, or soft grays.

 With minimalist interiors that have made the color grey quite popular, it’s better to keep them off your walls, especially the dark shades of the color.
 Light grey adds a lighter feel to space, making it feel bigger.
 However, dark grey is known to promote depression or inhospitality.
 This could be because most people associate dark grey with prisons.
 Moreover, the darker shades of grey must be avoided in the kitchen at all costs, especially in small kitchens without windows.